 A lie is a false statement made with the intent to deceive.
-What are salespersons doing when they say that "\$15,000 is absolutely the best price" they can sell you the car for, and then after ten more minutes of negotiating drop the price another \$500?
+What are salespersons doing when they say that "\$15,000 is absolutely the best price" they can sell you the car for, and then after ten more minutes of negotiating they drop the price another \$500?
 The statement about the \$15,000 was false-just another sales pitch.
 We consumers are so used to this sort of behavior that we hardly notice that it's an outright lie.

 Here is a short ad: "Wiler's Whiskey; it's on everyone's lips."
 If it is, then you won't be safe driving on any road.
 But it isn't.
-The ad's exaggerated claim is literally a lie.
+The ad's exaggerated claim is literally a lie made to make a mild point, that Wiler's Whiskey is a popular whiskey, one that you should consider drinking yourself if you like whiskey.

 People at home, hoping to make some money in their spare time, are often exploited by scams.
 Scams are systematic techniques of deception.
 They are also called cons.
 Here is an example called the craft con.
 In a magazine ad, a company agrees to sell you instructions and materials for making some specialty items at home, such as baby booties, aprons, table decorations, and so on.
-You're told you will get paid if your work is up to the company's standards.
+You are told you will get paid if your work is up to the company's standards.
 After you've bought their package deal, knitted a few hundred baby booties, and mailed them, you may be surprised to learn that your work is not up to company standards.
 No work ever is; the company is only in the business of selling instructions and materials.

 What can you do in self-defense?
 If you are considering buying a product or service from a local person, you can first check with your local Better Business Bureau about the company's reliability.
 If you have already been victimized, and if the ad came to you through the U.S. mail, you can send the ad plus your story to U.S. postal inspectors.
+Similar actions apply in other countries.